 This component was defined because part II of [CC] does not contain any SFR which allows specifying a set of allowed actions which can be taken in the case where the audit is full.

-For the TOE described in this ST it was necessary to provide authorized administrators with the possibility to specify what should happen if the audit log is full.
+Moreover, none of the components in part II of [CC] allows only authorized administrators to specify what should happen if the audit log is full.